 This article originally appeared in the April 2015 edition of UKEdMagazine.

-It is so easy – perhaps too easy – to open up Facebook, Twitter, Snapchat, WeChat, Instagram…(we could go on here with an ever evolving, and complex list of broadcast messaging apps, but suffice to say – there are a profusion of messaging services out there!!!) which are easily accessible to anyone with a computer, tablet, or mobile device.
+It is so easy – perhaps too easy – to open up Facebook, Twitter, Snapchat, WeChat, Instagram…(we could go on here with an ever-evolving, and complex list of broadcast messaging apps, but suffice to say – there is a profusion of messaging services out there!!!) which are easily accessible to anyone with a computer, tablet, or mobile device.
 This article is not about them – this article wants to focus on challenging ourselves to really think about hitting the ‘send’ button, as the dangers of surveillance and exposure are now inherent in our society, of which no-one could have reasonably predicted.

 Some sectors of society are particularly sensitive to the perceived dangers of posting online.
 For example, you will not (should not) see a police officer tweeting about their day at work – sharing how they arrested 4 people this week, or how they are planning a sting operation against drug dealers tomorrow morning.
 Doctors or nurses will not pop onto Facebook and ‘friend’ their patients, or comment about the health behaviours of those they are looking after.

-These two examples are good illustrations of where professionals keep what goes on in the work place within the work place.
+These two examples are good illustrations of where professionals keep what goes on in the workplace within the workplace.
 There is no place for these conversations to go beyond the realm of their workplaces.
 Teachers, I believe, are a different breed.
-Teachers are always wanting to improve their practice, and most visible conversations are about improving professionally, or scolding the latest policy vagary advocated by politicians.
+Teachers are always wanting to improve their practice, and most visible conversations are about improving professionally or scolding the latest policy vagary advocated by politicians.

 But who is watching, and who is ready to pounce on you should you say something off the cuff, which can be taken completely out of context?
 This is the danger, and there are examples of the extremities taken by ‘leaders’ to silence those who they think have crossed a line or spoken out of place.
 This often says more about the ‘leader’ than the person who made the comment in the first place, but it is easier for leaders to manipulate the power they have.